-- Choosing the menu for your meal with an awareness of student allergies and dietary restrictions provided by KIAC.
+- Choosing the menu for your meal and providing it to KIAC ahead of time, with an awareness of student allergies and dietary restrictions which will be given to you by KIAC.

 - Purchasing the ingredients (we will provide you with a PO to use at Bonanza and the General Store) and adhering to a budget outlined by KIAC.

 - Sourcing a volunteer helper or two, if required.

 - Preparing the meal on the day of.

 - Clean up following the meal, though there will be a dishwasher to help with clean-up and dishes.